gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ImageList.md

-# ImageList Template
+# ImageList template
-Provides information using one or more images with description for each.
+Displays one or more images with description on a screen.
 It is used to display a list of thumbnails or a large image when a user selects one of the thumbnails.

 <div class="note">
 <p><strong>Note!</strong></p>